 An ideal $J$ in a \cstar-algebra $A$ is \emph{essential} if its annihilator,

 is trivial.
-For example $C_0(X)$ is an essential ideal in $C(X)$, and a direct summand is an inessential ideal in a direct sum of (nontrivial) \cstar-algebras.
+For example, $C_0(X)$ is an essential ideal in $C_b(X)$, and a direct summand is an inessential ideal in a direct sum of (nontrivial) \cstar-algebras.

-There are many ways in which a non-unital \cstar-algebra $A$ embeds as an essential ideal into a larger, unital \cstar-algebra.
-In the abelian case $A = C_0(X)$, by the Gelfand--Naimark duality these correspond to the ways in which a locally compact Hausdorff space $X$ can be embedded as a dense open set in a compact Hausdorff space.
-Among these, the \v{C}ech-Stone compactification $\beta X$ is the maximal compactification of $X$, in the sense that every other compactification $\gamma X$ is the continuous image of $\beta X$ via the continuous extension of the identity map on $X$.
+There are many ways in which a non-unital \cstar-algebra $A$ embeds as an essential ideal into a unital one.
+In the abelian case of $A = C_0(X)$, by the Gelfand--Naimark duality these correspond to the ways a locally compact Hausdorff space $X$ can be embedded as a dense open set in a compact Hausdorff space.
+Among these, the \v{C}ech--Stone compactification $\beta X$ is the maximal compactification of $X$, in the sense that every other compactification $\gamma X$ is the continuous image of $\beta X$ via the continuous extension of the identity map on $X$.